Gerard B.·August 21, 2025·7 min read

 T‑2Pay Tasa 790 052 + visa fee; print receiptsFee explainer

-T‑1Attend appointment, submit biometrics
+T‑1Attend appointment for biometrics

 Entry Day 0‑90Land in Spain, apply for TIE card + empadronamientoTIE guide